Classical Cepheids in the Galactic thin disk I. Abundance gradients via non-local thermodynamic equilibrium spectral analysis: Abundance Analysis

 We measured the chemical abundances under the LTE assumption and performed the logarithmic fit of the LTE abundance gradients.
-Fig.~\ref{slopes_lte} reveals that for almost all the elements the NLTE slopes of the logarithmic fit are shallower.
+Figure~\ref{slopes_lte} reveals that for almost all the elements the NLTE slopes of the logarithmic fit are shallower.
 Only S and Cu show a similar slope, which suggests negligible NLTE effects for the lines employed for these two elements.
 This is expected for S, since we used an S I triplet that is weakly prone to NLTE effects (\citealt{duffau2017gaia}).
 NLTE have a minor impact on Cu I lines in stars with $\mathrm{[Fe/H]}\geq -1$ dex. \citet{shi18} found a mean abundance increase of about +0.07 dex when applying NLTE corrections, a result previously suggested by \citet{yan16}.

-The histograms in Fig.~\ref{nlte_vs_lte_abu} illustrate the comparison of the NLTE and LTE abundances where, on average, lower NLTE abundances for O (-0.74 $\pm$ 0.21 dex), Na (-0.11$\pm$0.08 dex), Al (-0.07$\pm$0.10 dex), Si (-0.08$\pm$0.15 dex) and Cu (-0.13$\pm$0.17 dex), and more centered distributions for Mg (-0.03$\pm$0.08 dex), S (-0.02$\pm$0.10 dex), Ca (0.06$\pm$0.09 dex) and Mn (0.02$\pm$0.14 dex).
-Our results indicate that the oxygen lines used in this study (OI 777 nm triplet) are strongly affected by NLTE, consistent with \citet{amarsi16}, who reported corrections of about 0.6 dex or higher at solar metallicities.
+The histograms in Fig.~\ref{nlte_vs_lte_abu} illustrate the comparison of the NLTE and LTE abundances where, on average, lower NLTE abundances for O ($-0.74\pm0.21$~dex), Na ($-0.11\pm0.08$~dex), Al ($-0.07\pm0.10$~dex), Si ($-0.08\pm0.15$~dex) and Cu ($-0.13\pm0.17$~dex), and more centred distributions for Mg ($-0.03\pm0.08$~dex), S ($-0.02\pm0.10$~dex), Ca ($0.06\pm0.09$~dex) and Mn ($0.02\pm0.14$~dex).
+Our results indicate that the oxygen lines used in this study (OI 777 nm triplet) are strongly affected by NLTE, consistent with \citet{amarsi16}, who reported corrections of about 0.6~dex or higher at solar metallicities.
 For the other elements, the NLTE corrections are more moderate and agree with the findings of \citet{amarsi2020galah}.

-In appendix \ref{test_nlte} we further discuss the NLTE abundances for Mn and O.
+We emphasise that in our analysis, the derivation of abundances is not performed at fixed atmospheric parameters: each run (LTE or NLTE) adopts a consistent set of atmospheric parameters optimised for that assumption.
+As a consequence, the comparison of abundances between NLTE and LTE cannot be attributed solely to the direct NLTE line corrections for a given element, since the underlying atmospheric parameters themselves also differ.
+In appendix~\ref{test_nlte} we further discuss the NLTE abundances for Mn and O.